Electrostat-Lab/AVR-Sandbox/HelloMPLab.X/README.md

 10 directories, 16 files

 ```
-The `Makefile` contains the main targets for exceuting the main GNU make implementation suffix rules (eg: .build-post) and the main rules reciepes execute direct linux commands (eg: .build-impl) to clean, build, upload and/or clobber (which removes the directory of production), the variables for these linux/make commands are defined within `Makefile-variables.mk`.
+The `Makefile` contains the main targets for exceuting the main GNU make implementation suffix rules (eg: .build-post) and the main rules recipe execute direct linux commands (eg: .build-impl) to clean, build, upload and/or clobber (which removes the directory of production), the variables for these linux/make commands are defined within `Makefile-variables.mk`.

 The main linux commands are delegated via the following commands:
 ```make